-If you're looking to add depth or create a focal point in your kitchen, consider opting for a grey(ish) feature wall.
+We know a lot of grey kitchen ideas are very minimalist and simple, often void of lots of pattern.
+However, if you're looking to add depth or create a focal point in your kitchen, consider opting for a grey(ish) feature wall in the form of kitchen wallpaper.
 This draws the eye effectively and can help create the feeling of a larger space if positioned correctly.

 While aesthetic appeal is (of course) important to consider when designing a kitchen, it's essential that you balance this with considerations as to how the space will function.

-7. Match your walls and cabinetry for a smart and cohesive finish
+7. Match your walls and cabinetry for a cohesive finish

 Opting for open shelving is another space-enhancing trick that will make your kitchen feel less boxy and create a striking focal point if styled with pretty kitchen accessories.